golemhq/golem/docs/source/golem_public_api/execution.md

 ## browser

-The current active browser.
+The current active browser object.
 None if there is no open browser yet.

 ## browser_definition